wslu42/QArcade/README.md

  Four quantum games are currently planned, and we hope to demonstrate two of them in two weeks.
 A complete set of physical arcade machine and four to five quantum games will be delivered at the beginning of June, 2021.

- After successful demonstration of QArcade, we would like to invite local high school teachers and students to participate our pico 8 developemnt tutorial and also quantum game jams over the summer.
+ After successful demonstration of QArcade, we would like to invite local high school teachers and students to participate our PICO-8 developemnt tutorial and also quantum game jams over the summer.
 We hope to encourage the K-12 quantum education through learning and programming quantum games.

 # Requirements
 - Arcade case
   1. Materials
       - 5 MDF boards, size: 11" x 14" x 0.5"
-      - vinyl wraps for aesthetics people.
+      - Vinyl wraps for aesthetics people.
   2. Tools
       - Saw
       - Driller